destroyboy/3dtest/README.md

 ##options

-There are a couple of defines in test_model.c so you can optionally draw a cube or turn on the SIMD function that I wrote that is slower than the non-simd function!
+There are a couple of defines in test_model.c so you can optionally draw a cube or turn on the SIMD function that I wrote that is slower than the non-simd function.

 ##bugs